johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-07-11-devcontainers-and-ssl-interception.md

 ---
-title: "Devcontainers and SSL interception"
+title: 'Devcontainers and SSL interception'
 authors: johnnyreilly
 tags: [devcontainer, mitm certificate, ssl interception]
 hide_table_of_contents: false
 ---

 [Devcontainers](https://code.visualstudio.com/docs/remote/containers) are cool.
 They are the infrastructure as code equivalent for developing software.

-Imagine your new starter joins the team, you'd like them to be contributing code on *day 1*.
+Imagine your new starter joins the team, you'd like them to be contributing code on _day 1_.
 But if the first thing that happens is you hand them a sheaf of paper upon which are the instructions for how to get their machines set up for development, well, maybe it's going to be a while.
 But if your project has a devcontainer then you're off to the races.
 One trusty `git clone`, fire up VS Code and they can get going.

 That's the dream right?